On this page, you will find important information you need to know before you start your higher education or VET studies.

 - Your TFN is a unique number allocated to you by the Australian Taxation Office (ATO) for tax, HELP repayments (including VET Student Loans and VET FEE-HELP) and other purposes.
 When you access a HELP loan, including a VET Student Loan, the debt is recorded against your TFN and repayments are made via the tax system.

 - You must advise your provider of your TFN within 21 days of receiving it.
 You have to provide your TFN because repayments on your HELP debt are made through the Australian taxation system.
-If you do not provide your TFN, you will not be able to use a VET Student Loan for that study period.
 You must keep your TFN secure.
 More information is available in the VET Student Loans information booklet 2017.

 - If you do not have a TFN yet because you do not have a job, you must apply to the ATO for one.